 At this point it is worth understanding how Google Analytics tracks users.
 GA offers three types of traffic metric by default: users, sessions and pageviews.
 You can also set events manually on specific pages or interactions.

 If I want a clearer idea of how the site is performing as I design it, I might build a funnel in GA.
 This may only be suitable for a longer project because it will take time to gather data.
 Or I might install Mixpanel for this job, as it is better at tracking individual users.

 The Google Analytics interface gives you a visualisation of a funnel and shows you how many people move forward and how many drop out.
 Due to the fact that it’s based around sessions, the GA funnel isn’t the most accurate at telling you how many users are moving through your site (Mixpanel is the one for that) but if you want an aggregate overview or can’t install Mixpanel for any reason, GA can do a job.

 Mixpanel offers a lot more customisation around its funnels: you can slice and dice them by lots of different properties and it will accurately represent what is happening at a user level.
 Setting up funnels in Mixpanel is very simple, you just need to have some events set up.

 For this I delve into the Google Analytics user data.
 It’s never going to give the insight of interviewing but it is real data about the site’s users and gives a lot of information about their identity.
-I cover how I create these outline personas in chapter 3 of my book and in this article.
+I cover how I create these outline personas in this article.